-Children will enjoy the ballet experience a great deal if the ballet has been carefully selected by parents and if they're prepared in advance for their first visit to the exciting world of the theatre.
-This preparation includes being familiar with the 'story' of the ballet, hearing the music before they attend the performance, learning about the role of the conductor and the orchestra, knowing about intervals, and understanding theatre protocol in general.
+Preparation might include being familiar with the 'story' of the ballet, hearing the music beforehand, watching one of our videos, learning about the role of the conductor and the orchestra, knowing about intervals, understanding theatre protocol in general.

 At the performance